Planning Your Cloud ERP Deployment

 When to choose an on-premise ERP system over cloud

-Cloud ERP is not for every company.
+More and more companies are moving to cloud ERP, however, it is not for every company.
 The number one reason to stay with an on-premise ERP solution is the need for compliance – whether it’s customer, industry, or government requirements regarding regulations and standards.
-Stricter requirements sometimes require on-premise implementation.
+Stricter requirements sometimes require on-premise implementation in more regulated industries.

 Tips for the selection process

-Choose the ERP software first, then consider the deployment options based on the software’s deployment capabilities and your company’s needs.
-Some ERP software is cloud or SaaS only, while others offer cloud, on-prem, and hybrid.
-Deployment options available may be a criterion for inclusion on the short list, but they should not be the sole determinant for system selection.
+Choose the ERP software first through a careful evaluation process, then consider the deployment options based on the software’s deployment capabilities and your company’s needs and potential ERP return on investment.
+Some ERP software is cloud or SaaS only, while other vendors offer cloud, on-prem, and hybrid.
+Deployment options available may be a criterion for inclusion on the short list, but they should not be the sole determinant for system selection. .

-- We strongly recommend against cloud washed or fake cloud legacy ERP applications for the reasons stated above.
+- Avoid fake cloud legacy ERP applications for the reasons stated above.

 - Fast growing companies and those that expect upcoming changes in the number of users (either up or down) should probably focus on true cloud ERP systems for their scalability and pay-for-what-you-use pricing.